-If the appointed actuary is replaced, the company is to notify the domiciliary commissioner of the change within five (5) business days.
-The company must also provide the commissioner with a separate letter within ten (10) business days of the notification stating whether there were any disagreements with the former appointed actuary regarding the content of the opinion on matters of the risk of material adverse deviation, required disclosures, scopes, procedure, or data quality in the previous 24 months.
+If the appointed actuary is replaced, the company is to notify the domiciliary commissioner of the change within five business days.
+The company also must provide the commissioner with a separate letter within 10 business days of the notification stating whether there were any disagreements with the former appointed actuary about the content of the opinion on the risk of material adverse deviation, required disclosures, scopes, procedures, or data quality in the previous 24 months.
 Disagreements are to be reported regardless of whether they were resolved to the former appointed actuary's satisfaction.
-The company is required to request of the prior appointed actuary that he/she furnish a letter stating whether the actuary agrees with the statements in the company's letter.
-Since the Code of Professional Conduct indicates that the prior appointed actuary is required to cooperate regardless of whether he/she has disagreements with the company or if he/she has not been compensated, the prior appointed actuary should prepare a response to the company's letter in a timely manner.
+The company is required to request that the prior appointed actuary furnish a letter stating whether he or she agrees with the statements in the company's letter.
+Since the Code of Professional Conduct indicates that the prior appointed actuary is required to cooperate regardless of whether he or she has disagreements with the company or if he or she has not been compensated, the prior appointed actuary should prepare a response to the company's letter in a timely manner.